LaboratoryOfPlasmaPhysics/PLASMAG/readme.md

 increasingly difficult, leading to a slight deviation from expected behaviors.
 This discrepancy underlines a current limitation of the model, spotlighting the need for further refinement and development to enhance its accuracy.

+The model (combination of all calculation strategy) is composed of 2 parts:
+- ``data/JUICE.json`` : Contains the parameters of the JUICE search coil magnetometer, their values will be used for computations
+- ````

 ## Documentation